Visit Djemaa El Fna market before it get`s crowded. For a meal and calm down down

-My first memory: How great it is finally to relax by the pool, have a coke, and hearing birds singing around you.
-Fantastic.
+First memory: How great it is finally to relax by the pool, have a coke, listening to birds singing around you.

-My romantic memory: The expression in my girlfriends eyes while I hold her hands while we went through the back-alleys on our way home to the hotel, and how she kissed me when we finally closed the door.
+Romantic memory: The expression in my girlfriends eyes while I hold her hands while we went through the dark back-alleys on the return to the hotel.

 What do you eat there?
-I had a sirloin steak, mashed potatoes and pasta, which was really good.
-We wanted something else than the local cous cous and chicken with argan oil.
+I had sirloin steak, mashed potatoes and pasta.
+We wanted something else away from the local cous cous and chicken with argan oil.
 The meat was cooked to perfection.
-And the restaurant had the best location in the town.

 My best advice: Walk down Mohammed Avenue during sunset, and go to Djemaa El Fna before it get`s crowded.
 Find a nice place to eat and calm down.

 My favourite shop: Carrefour.
 Got everything.

 I brought a “Ali-coat”, purchased on the street.
 It is handmade, camelwool.

 Taxi or other local transport: The locals always try to exploit you as a tourist.
 Taxi is cheap.
 Start low, 1/4 of what they are starting with.
 Train is also cheap.
 Buy a ticket before you go onboard.

 Keep away of: If you had any stomache-problems in the past, do not eat in the market at Djemaa el Fna.
 Be sure to cook every meat well done.